-Fees payable to the University The total fee payable to the University of London for the 2023-2024 academic session will be published on our website once confirmed.
-For the latest information on programme fees, please visit: Iondon.ac.uk/fees Please note: student fees shown on our website are net of any local VAT, Goods and Services Tax (GST) or any other sales tax payable by the student in their country of residence.
+Fees payable to the University

+The total fee payable to the University of London for the 2024-2025 academic session will be published on our website once confirmed.
+For the latest information on programme fees, please visit: Iondon.ac.uk/fees

+Please note: student fees shown on our website are net of any local VAT, Goods and Services Tax (GST) or any other sales tax payable by the student in their country of residence.
 Where the University is required to add VAT, GST or any other sales tax at the local statutory rate, this will be added to the fees shown during the payment process.
 For students resident in the UK, our fees are exempt from VAT.

+Financial assistance

-Financial assistance Some employers in both the public and private sector may offer financial assistance to their employees.
+Some employers in both the public and private sector may offer financial assistance to their employees.
 No financial assistance is available from the University.

+Further information

-Further information If you want to study in London, you can also consider our campus-based MA Understanding and Securing Human Rights.
-For more information, please visit the HRC web page at: hrc.sas.ac.uk/graduate-study Interested in finding out more about the HRC?
-You can explore our work in activist scholarship here: hrc.sas.ac.uk Jumana Khalil Graduate, MA Human Rights
+Interested in finding out more about the HRC?
+You can explore our work in activist scholarship here: hrc.sas.ac.uk

+Jumana Khalil

+Graduate, MA Human Rights